 What is A500 Structural Steel Pipe?

-A500 Structural steel pipe (also know as ASTM A500).
-It is a standard specification for cold-formed welded and seamless carbon steel structural tubing in round, square and rectangular shapes.
-ASTM A500 is the most common specification in North America for Hollow Structural Sections (HSS).
-Since ASTM A500 is a structural specification, round pipe HSS produced to this specification is a fit for applications being used in structural applications and general construction use.
+A500 Steel pipe (also known as ASTM A500).
+It specifies cold-formed, welded, and seamless carbon steel structural tubing in round, square, and rectangular shapes.
+It is the most common specification for hollow structural sections in North America.
+Since ASTM A500 is a structural specification, round pipe HSS produced to this specification is ideal for structural applications as well as general construction purposes.

 Round A500 Structural Steel Pipe